|<<< | >>> | Feedback|

 - certain gases, e.g. hydrogen (H2), methane (CH4) and carbon dioxide (CO2), used in, e.g., high pressure cells for Raman shifters

-- solid-state media such as glass fibers or certain crystals, e.g. barium nitride = Ba(NO3)2 or various tungstates such as KGd(WO4)2 = KGW and KY(WO4)2 = KYW
+- solid-state media such as glass fibers or certain crystals, e.g. barium nitride = Ba(NO3)2, various tungstates such as KGd(WO4)2 = KGW and KY(WO4)2 = KYW, and synthetic diamond

 The Raman effect occurs together with the Kerr effect, which results from the (nearly) instantaneous response of the electrons.